plandes/buffer-manage/README.md

 |`<return>`        |buffer-manage-mode-activate-buffer  |Activates the buffer entry with name NAME.                |

-## Cycling Modes
+## Fast Switching

 To easily and quickly switch between modes, you can use `C-x C-h` or `M-x
 <package name>-switch`.
-Using this command when there are no shells creates
+Using this command when there are no buffer entries
-one.
-It also has special behavior when using the universal command (`C-u`) on invocation.
+creates one.
+Switching by buffer entry name completion is invoked by adding the universal command (`C-u C-x C-h`) on invocation.
 Currently, there are two ways to cycle through buffers:
 * *last-visit*: go to the last visited buffer entry
 * *next*: go to the next highest priority buffer entry